Recipe Unlimited (OTCMKTS:RCPUF) Price Target Raised to $21.00

-Recipe Unlimited (OTCMKTS:RCPUF) had its price objective hoisted by equities research analysts at Scotiabank from $18.50 to $21.00 in a report issued on Monday, The Fly reports.
-The brokerage presently has an “outperform” rating on the stock.
-Scotiabank’s price objective points to a potential upside of 29.59% from the stock’s current price.
+Recipe Unlimited (OTCMKTS:RCPUF) had its price target lifted by Scotiabank from $18.50 to $21.00 in a research note released on Monday, The Fly reports.
+They currently have an outperform rating on the stock.

 Recipe Unlimited Company Profile